 The night before telling her story, it rained.
 It rained an inch and a half.
 The dust liquified back into the earth, the earth smoothed and healed off some of its cracks, but this was not the source of her gratitude.
 Certainly all the difficulties of running a sheep ranch in these days were not solved by an inch and a half of rain.
-This was a bonus, a sign perhaps, a clue, but not a solution, not even a temporary one, it may have been a joke: God writes straight with crooked lines.
+This was a bonus, a sign perhaps, a clue but not a solution not even a temporary one, it may have been a joke: God writes straight with crooked lines.
 Rain, as if that would make a difference.

-What was she grateful for had to do with her tired 80 year old father who has seen so many seasons come and go on the ranch, something to do with herself and her husband working the family ranch scouting the sky week after week, month after month, year after year for rain.
-It had to do with the shared judgment about their business which is fragile, outdated, bound up with the shared destiny of one family, one plot of land, one generation after another, being in that thing together, the tenderness as she described her father waddling into the farmhouse after a long day of work, and the brave possibility that the ranch would yet turn a profit somehow.
+What was she grateful for had to do with her tired 80 year old father who has seen so many seasons come and go on the ranch, something to do with herself and her husband working the family ranch scouting the sky week after week month after month year after year for rain.
+It had to do with the shared judgment about their business which is fragile, outdated, bound up with the shared destiny of one family, one plot of land, one generation after another, being in that thing together, and the tenderness as she described her father waddling into the farmhouse after a long day of work, the brave possibility that the ranch would yet turn a profit.
+Somehow.
 Another season.
-The possibility, the hope of a future, measured not only in rain but in the dignity of these human beings who hope, who imagine it working, again, for the sacred possibility of the future — hope.
+The possibility, the hope of a future, measured not only in rain but in the dignity of these human beings who hope, who imagine it working again, for the sacred possibility of the future — hope.
 Hope sustains, everything is possible when you have hope.

 The second woman tied for first prize in the radio contest.
 She was from Massachusetts, a Jewish woman I imagined, from her name, from her brand of humor.
-She was very funny.
+She was funny.
 About the same age as the other woman, late forties.
-This was her story: It has been almost a year since he died, she began, and still she hasn’t set up a tombstone for him.
+This was her story: it has been almost a year since he died she began, and still she hasn’t set up a tombstone for him.
 It was a marriage no one thought would work — he had been married 3 times previous, she several times herself.
-Neither looking to get married ever again, they met.
+Neither looking to get married again, they met.
 Against all advice, against their own better judgment and plans for living, they married anyway.
 Out of the chaos of two lives and ex-wives and kids and step kids and recriminations they found deep love, love that outlasted the complexities of their lives, and calmed them, tamed them both.

 She spoke her story touching, funny, sad.
 A year after they married, he became ill, given not much hope for even another year.
-He lived six, living with dignity and joy and living more deeply than ever before because everything was so precious.
+He lived six, living with dignity and joy and living more deeply than ever before because everything was precious.
 Every moment.

 Now he was gone.
 She was broke.
 Public aid in Massachusetts had all but dried up.
 She had not been able to find full time work, she was substitute teaching in Boston.
 What was she grateful for?
 I was waiting to hear.

-This: First, many friends.
+This: first, many friends.
 They called her regularly and invited her to meals, she usually declined but loved the invitations.
 Someone brought over a load of firewood to heat her wood burning stove as winter came on.
 She was grateful because she had felt her heart unlock to life so freely that it would never close again, the great gift of love that changed her permanently.

 I think of him as if he has gone away somewhere ahead of me, as if to find the perfect apartment, you know something near a bookstore, where there is a cafe that serves fresh raspberries all year round.
 He has gone there ahead of me to find the perfect place for us, she said.
-I am as certain of this as I am of anything: We will meet again, and because I believe this, I am full of gratitude this Thanksgiving, content and not at all afraid of the future.
+I am as certain of this as I am of anything: we will meet again, and because I believe this, I am full of gratitude this Thanksgiving, content and not at all afraid of the future.
 Everything is possible when you believe in something.